 The search for love in the digital age tends to stir up a lot of anxiety.
 As evidenced by the countless dystopian portrayals of technologically mediated love that come across our screens as well as real-world conversations with friends and colleagues, we're collectively wary of online dating and its implications for the future of romance and human connection.
 Meanwhile, IRL origin stories are seen as sacred.

-In fact, a 2015 Pew poll demonstrated that 5% of couples met online, while a 2017 poll conducted by The Knot found that 19% of couples met online, showing a pretty sharp increase over a short period of time.
+In fact, a 2015 Pew poll demonstrated that 5% of couples met online.
+By 2017, about 39% of heterosexual couples that got together in the U.S. in met online, according to a study by sociologists Michael Rosenfeld and Sonia Hausen of Stanford University and Reuben Thomas of the University of New Mexico.
+For same-sex couples that year, the figure was 60%.
 But does online dating actually work?
-Perhaps to get to the crux of the matter, you have to think about what your goal is, carefully considering your personality and lifestyle.
-And while it's always best to experience things for yourself, it's helpful to hear from others who have tried it—read through some firsthand accounts below.
+Perhaps to get to the crux of the matter, you have to think about what your goal is and carefully consider your personality and lifestyle.
+And while it's always best to experience things for yourself, it's helpful to hear from others who have tried it with some firsthand accounts below.

 Different Strokes for Different Folks